hmc-cs111-spring2016/project-ideas/free-3.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+It creates a model of a logic puzzle and checks properties of that model, and makes suggestions about how that puzzle could be altered based on the model.
+I can't imagine many other errors apart from syntactic errors.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+It should be easy to make logic puzzles and change them.
+It should be hard to make other kinds of puzzles (you might be able to work some way out to do them if you're creative, i'd imagine, but everything would be running on the model of a CSP.)
+It should be impossible to do anything other than specifying aspects of a puzzle, so there is a certain limit to how creative the user can be.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there